 You may be considered for freshman scholarships as long as you do not enroll in another degree-seeking program after leaving high school and before enrolling at the UW.
 November 15 is the deadline for freshman admission.

 We encourage applicants—particularly those with a significant number of college credits—to begin their academic planning as early as possible to ensure that they make the most of their college credit.

 - Keep in mind that you have established a college record.
 Grades you earn now could affect admission to the UW and to your intended major.

 - Students admitted through a freshmen application are expected to declare a major by the time they have completed five academic quarters (not including summer quarters) and earned 105 credits.
 Thus, no matter how many credits you enter with — even if your credit total exceeds 105 credits — you will have five quarters at the UW before you need to declare a major, You may declare a major sooner if you are ready.

 Two online tools will help you look ahead toward UW requirements—for your intended major and for graduation—while still completing coursework at the college you are now attending:

 - For transferable courses at Washington State community colleges and transfer credit policies, get to know the Equivalency Guide.

 - Consult the Academic Planning Worksheets, to help you prepare for your intended major and UW graduation requirements.

 Transfer Credit Policy

-The UW will grant full transfer credit for Running Start courses if they are college level and recorded on a college transcript.
+The UW will grant full transfer credit for college credit earned through Running Start and College in the High School programs and recorded on an official college transcript.
 All UW restrictions on transfer credit apply.